Global Languages and Cultural Studies

 Honors

 The Department of Global Languages and Cultural Studies recognizes outstanding students who demonstrate great progress in language acquisition, leadership, promotion of study abroad and cultural engagement beyond the study abroad experience.
 We honor such students with the Juliette Barber French Award, The Hildegard Kurz Cultural Ambassador Award and the Doña Marina Spanish Award.
-Linfield University also has a chapter of Pi Delta Phi, the French Honor Society, as well as the JNHS-CC Japanese National Honor Society.
+Linfield University also has a chapter of Pi Delta Phi, the French Honor Society.

 Proficiency Goals